NoorTushar/ph-milestone-6-react/Lessons/Module-39-Core-Concepts-React-Part02/10-useEffect.md

 2. We pass [ ], this will run once after the initial render
 3. We pass [a,b], this will run if either `a` or `b` is changed after last render.

-### 🟪 Example 1: Let us load some data from an external resource
+### 🟪 Example 1: Let us load some data from an external resources

 -  External thike amra nibo let's say JSON placeholders websites
 -  So amra data paiteo pari, na o paite pari, so aita amra akta state e rakhbo.